leidZhang/EECS4413Project/README.md

 cd ereact
 npm install
 ```
-2. Before the first time starting the Django backend, the following steps have to be done:
+2. Before the first time starting the Django backend, the following steps have to be done:<br>
 i.
 Create a new schema called ecommerce<br>
 ii.
 Go to edjango folder and migrate the model with `python manage.py makemigrations` and `python manage.py migrate`<br>
 iii.
 Import data from the `ecommerce.sql` in the sql folder<br>